 Talent adding DPBS and the permeabilizing solution is being flushed out.

-Using a micropipette, introduce a minimal amount of a soft-set antifade mountant to each port of the microfluidic channel, ensuring to cover the bottom surface completely [1-TXT].
+Using a micropipette, introduce a minimal amount of a soft-set antifade mountant to the microfluidic channel, ensuring to cover the bottom surface completely [1-TXT].
 Then seal the ends of the channel [2].
-Using a brightfield microscope, verify cell layer integrity [3].
+Using a brightfield microscope, verify the integrity of the cell layer [3].

-Talent introducing antifade mountant to ports of microfluidic channel using micropipette.
+Talent introducing antifade mountant to port of microfluidic channel using micropipette.
 TXT: Avoid bubbles in the imaging area

 Talent sealing the ends of the channel.